-Combined federa Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Adult family or foster home a 1,051.00 1,976.00 506.00 1,159.00 Adult community mental health housing 851.00 1,576.00 306.00 759.00 Adult community alternative home 1,051.00 1,976.00 506.00 1,159.00 Adult group home a 1,151.00 2,176.00 606.00 1,359.00 Residential care facility a 1,151.00 2,176.00 606.00 1,359.00 Adult residential facility 1,051.00 1,976.00 506.00 1,159.00 a.
+Combined federa al and state State supplementation Living arrangement Individual Couple Individual Couple Adult family or foster home ^a 1,070.00 2,005.00 506.00 1,159.00 Adult community mental health housing 870.00 1,605.00 306.00 759.00 Adult community alternative home 1,070.00 2,005.00 506.00 1,159.00 Adult group home ^a 1,170.00 2,205.00 606.00 1,359.00 Residential care facility ^a 1,170.00 2,205.00 606.00 1,359.00 Adult residential care facility 1,070.00 2,005.00 506.00 1,159.00 a.
 Includes a personal needs allowance of \$50 per individual, \$100 per couple.

-Living in an adult family or foster home.
+Adult family or foster home.
 Includes recipients living in a residence for one or two adults that is not certified or licensed by the Department of Mental Health but is certified by the Department of Human Services or by the Department of Aging or its designee.

-Living in an adult family home.
+Adult family home.
 Includes recipients living in a residence or facility that is licensed by the Department of Health and provides accommodations for three to five adults and supervision or personal care services for at least three of those adults.

-Living in an adult community alternative home (under adult community mental health housing).
-Includes recipients who have acquired immuno-deficiency syndrome (AIDS) or a condition related to AIDS.
+Adult community alternative home (under adult community mental health housing).
+Includes recipients who have acquired immunodeficiency syndrome (AIDS) or a condition related to AIDS.
 The home is for three to five unrelated adults and is licensed by the Department of Health.

-Living in an adult group home.
+Adult group home.
 Includes recipients residing in an adult foster care facility licensed by the Department of Health that provides room and board for six to sixteen adults and also provides supervision and personal care services to at least three of those adults.

-Living in an adult residential care facility.
+Adult residential care facility.
 Includes recipients residing in a home licensed by the Department of Health that provides accommodations for sixteen or more adults and also provides supervision and personal care services to three or more individuals who require such services because of age or physical or mental impairment.

-Table 2.Number of persons receiving optional state supplementation, January 2002
+Table 2.
+Number of persons receiving optional state supplementation, January 2004

-Living arrangement Total Aged Disabled
+Living arrangement Total Aged Blind Disabled

-All recipients 2,546 903 1,643
+All recipients 2,303

-Adult family home 484 122 362
+Adult family home 424

-Adult foster home 115 57 58
+Adult foster home 100

-Adult community mental health housing 0 0 0
+Adult community mental health housing 6

-Adult community alternative home 2 1 1
+Adult community alternative home 0

-Adult group home 1,246 408 838
+Adult group home 1,139

-Adult residential care facility 699 315 384
+Residential or adult residential care facility 634